Eridanus (constellation): Supervoid

 The Eridanus Supervoid is a large supervoid (an area of the universe devoid of galaxies) discovered As of 2007.
 At a diameter of about one billion light years it is the second largest known void, superseded only by the Giant Void in Canes Venatici.
 It was discovered by linking a "cold spot" in the cosmic microwave background to an absence of radio galaxies in data of the United States National Radio Astronomy Observatory's Very Large Array Sky Survey.
 There is some speculation that the void may be due to quantum entanglement between our universe and another.

 Deep-sky objects

 NGC 1535 is a small blue-gray planetary nebula visible in small amateur telescopes, with a disk visible in large amateur instruments.
 2000 light-years away, it is of the 9th magnitude.

+A portion of the Orion Molecular Cloud Complex can be found in the far northeastern section of Eridanus.
 IC 2118 is a faint reflection nebula believed to be an ancient supernova remnant or gas cloud illuminated by nearby supergiant star Rigel in Orion.

 Eridanus contains the galaxies NGC 1232, NGC 1234, NGC 1291 and NGC 1300, a grand design barred spiral galaxy.

 NGC 1300 is a face-on barred spiral galaxy located 61 (plus or minus 8) million light-years away.
 The center of the bar shows an unusual structure: within the overall spiral structure, a grand design spiral that is 3,300 light-years in diameter exists.
 Its spiral arms are tightly wound.